THE LIFEGATE PROJECT

 The LifeGate Project in Central and South America partners with organizations that train indigenous leaders to share the gospel, plant churches, and bring discipleship to their people.
 Our role is to come alongside these organizations and provide the community leaders with health training tools they can use to empower their communities to live healthier, while using local resources.
 We have now worked with nearly 50 separate language and people groups throughout the Peruvian and Brazilian rainforest, remote Columbia and in the Dominican Republic.
 Our goal is to equip indigenous and national leaders to become heath trainers who will create community ownership of health, foster local innovation, and improve lives.

-The LifeGate Team partners with IRIS Relief and Camp Barkeley Abilene, TX to provide the medical preparation component for relief missions.
+The LifeGate Team partners with United Rescue Alliance (URA) and Camp Barkeley Abilene, TX to provide the medical preparation component for relief missions.
 During the Leaders School of 2018 in Puerto Rico, the LifeGate Team will begin working with IRIS Relief to provide emergency medical response for medical missions training for disaster response.
 School attendees will receive training on basic life support and first aid response outlined by the American Heart Association, with FEMA’s Community Emergency Response Teams (CERT) training.